Oakland Oaks (PCL): The war years and post-war success (1941–1954)

-In 1943, a controlling interest in the Oaks was purchased by C. L. "Brick" Laws, who operated the team for its remaining seasons.
+The Oaks underwent a change in ownership during the war.
+In 1943, a controlling interest in the Oaks was purchased by C. L. "Brick" Laws and Joe Blumenfeld, who operated the team for its remaining seasons.
 In 1946, Laws hired Casey Stengel, the former manager of the Brooklyn Dodgers and Boston Braves of the National League, to manage the Oaks.
+Attendance and interest in the Oaks grew, including the return of baseball cards featuring the Oaks' players.
+It was in Oakland that Stengel developed his talent for platooning, which later served him as manager of the New York Yankees.
 He responded with second and fourth-place finishes, before the club won its most celebrated pennant in 1948.
-It was in Oakland that Stengel developed his talent for platooning, which later served him as manager of the New York Yankees.